chrissyhroberts/ODK_Pi/README.md

 MimeType=application/x-java-archive
 StartupNotify=true
 ```
+Close the *'nano'* text editor by pressing *CTRL* & *C* and then press *"Y"* to save the new file

-After adding this file you should be able to find an entry called Java in the Open *file with...* -Dialog
+After adding this file you should be able to find an entry called Java in the *Open file with...* dialog when you right click the jar file.

-Then open a file this way and select always open with this program
+Select *always open with this program* and you are set to go.

-#### ODK Briefcase should now be able to download data and export with private key
+ODK Briefcase should now be able to download data and export decrypted data when provided with a private key (.pem).

 ###Add support for connecting android devices
+Android uses the MTP protocol to connect to linux.
+This is no doubt safer but is a lot *weirder* than the old fashioned approach where it just mounted your tablet as a USB drive on your computer.
+Without a bit of jiggery pokery it's hard to figure out how to find the folders.
+The next few steps make it much easier.

 ```
 sudo apt-get install gvfs-backends gvfs-bin gvfs-fuse gvfs-daemons